home-assistant/home-assistant.io/source/_integrations/chacon_dio.markdown

 ## Actions

-In rare case (like wifi interruptions) of needing to update manually the state of your devices, you can use the generic `homeassistant.update_entity` action to manually refresh it.
+In rare cases, such as  Wi-Fi interruptions, you may need to manually update the state of your devices.
+You can use the `homeassistant.update_entity` action to refresh the device state manually.

 ## Tips